NijatMamedov/Customer-Segmentation-Using-Clustering-Models-on-Bank-Personal-Loan-Data/README.md

-# Customer Segmentation Using Clustering Modules on Bank Personal Loan Data
+# Customer Segmentation Using Clustering Models on Bank Personal Loan Data

 🔧 Data Preprocessing Steps
 Look at the basics Check descriptive stats to understand the data 📊